samanthaafraser/filipkilibarda.github.io/about.md

-I spent the last year playing in Capture the Flag competitions with the [newly founded team](https://ctftime.org/team/73723) out of UBC, where thanks to the other wonderful people in our group, I've learned **tons** about the world of Computers in general and software security in particular.
+I spent the last year playing in Capture the Flag competitions with the [newly founded team](https://ctftime.org/team/73723) out of UBC, where thanks to the other wonderful people in our group, I've learned **tons** about the world of computers and software security in particular.
 Special thanks to [Robert Xiao](https://www.robertxiao.ca/) for all the work he's put into teaching us.